osks/ctenv/README.md

 - **Claude Code**: Running AI assistants in containers while maintaining file permissions
 - **CI/CD Testing**: Replicating CI environments locally with proper permissions

-ctenv is somewhat related to `devcontainers`, but has a smaller scope.
-It can start a new container directly for a command, rather than keeping a container running in the background.
+ctenv is somewhat related to [Development Containers](https://containers.dev/) (`devcontainers`), but has a smaller scope.
+One thing ctenv can do but doesn't seem supported by devcontainers, is starting a new container directly for a command, rather than keeping a container running in the background.

 ## Design